angelinakhatiwada/Finding_Similar_Items_Spark/README.md

 # Finding Similar Items using Spark

-#### The objective of this project is to detect pairs of similar items in the ”StackSample” dataset.
+#### The objective of this project is to detect pairs of similar items in the ”StackSample” dataset

+### Spark

 Spark environment was set to run computations and scale the results.
 The following modules were explored:
 - **Spark SQL**, a relational framework for structured data processing
 - **Spark MLlib**, a scalable machine learning library for feature extraction and similarity analysis

-**Dataset**:

-The project consists of:
+**Code** was implemented using Google colab notebook.

+### Dataset

+["StackSample"](https://www.kaggle.com/stackoverflow/stacksample) dataset which contains 1.26 million questions from the Stack Overflow website.
+The dataset was downloaded directly to the Google Colab notebook via Kaggle API.

+### Project structure

 **1. Exploratory analysis and Data pre-processing:**
 - Creating PySpark dataframe